 How is CO poisoning treated?
 You may need more than one of the following:

-Oxygen: You may need extra oxygen if your blood oxygen level is lower than it should be.
+You may need extra oxygen if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
-Ask your caregiver before you take off the mask or oxygen tubing.
+Ask your healthcare provider before you take off the mask or oxygen tubing.

 Hyperbaric oxygen therapy: This is used to get more oxygen into your body.
 The oxygen is given under pressure to help it get into your tissues and blood.
 You remain in a room called a hyperbaric chamber during the treatment.

 Endotracheal (ET) tube: An endotracheal tube may be put into your mouth or nose.
 It goes down into your windpipe to help keep your airway open and help you breathe.
 It may be hooked to a ventilator (breathing machine), and you may get extra oxygen through your ET tube.
 You will not be able to talk while the ET tube is in place.